COVID-19 philanthropy and 4 big questions for 2021

-What Candid’s data tells us about support for communities of color and social justice amid 2020’s pandemic response
+What Candid’s data tells us about COVID-19 philanthropy for communities of color and social justice amid 2020’s pandemic response

 The COVID-19 pandemic disrupted every aspect of life around the globe and exacerbated perennial challenges such as entrenched poverty, hunger, lack of access to health care, and racial inequality.
 In spite of the challenge presented by social distancing requirements, the U.S.’s civil society has mobilized to begin meeting historic levels of need for direct services.
 And as a reinvigorated movement for Black civil and human rights swelled again last spring and summer, organizations working at the intersection of advocacy, community organizing, and systems change have stepped up, too.
 U.S. foundations, corporations, and individual donors have responded, and according to Candid, more than $10.7 billion in U.S. grantmaking has been dedicated to meeting the COVID-19 challenge so far.